GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 Current smart contract programming approaches allow for the creation of simple rules through algorithmic constraints and modifiers.
 However, more complex rules - dynamic, composite, or conditional - become increasingly difficult to implement as the number of inputs grows.
 Moreover, certain problems, such as interactive composition of simple rules, cannot be addressed with current methods due to the lack of reflection capabilities in smart contract platforms.
 Reusing complex rules, modifying them dynamically, and hierarchical organization are similarly challenging.

 When developing compliance conditions, developers face several important challenges.
-Code complexity becomes a concern beyond simple value thresholds, making codebases harder to maintain, understand, and audit.
+Code complexity becomes a daunting concern beyond simple value thresholds, making codebases harder to maintain, understand, and audit.
 Security flaws in rule implementation can lead to unauthorized access, fund loss, or regulatory problems.
 Integration of new compliance logic into existing codebases often requires extensive changes, with copy-paste approaches duplicating code and requiring separate integration work.

 Many compliance patterns appear across different projects but lack standard interfaces, forcing developers to repeatedly implement similar functionality.
 As regulatory requirements change, contracts need updates, requiring the entire development process again - writing, testing, auditing, and deploying - increasing costs and error potential.

 This proposal establishes a standard enabling simplicity, reusability, and comprehensive compliance capabilities without requiring network layer modifications.
 The standard addresses these challenges by simplifying integration through standardized interfaces, allowing security responsibility assignment to artifact developers, and containing rule complexity within artifacts.
 Common patterns can be implemented once and reused across multiple policies, while regulatory changes can be addressed by adding or replacing specific artifacts rather than rebuilding entire applications diving into a new and complete dapp development life cycle from scratch.

-This approach enables sophisticated compliance systems that were previously impractical to implement.
+This approach enables sophisticated compliance systems that were previously impractical to implement, unlocking new possibilities for on-chain governance and regulatory compliance.

 ## Specification